Current U-6 Unemployment Rate is 12.6% BLS and 15.1% Gallup

 Comparing U3 to U6

-If you look at the chart below carefully you will see that the current U-3 unemployment rate is 7.3% which is significantly above the U-3 rate from 2006-2008.
-The situation is pretty bad when the current U-3 rate is higher than the U-6 unemployment rate during the 1999 -2001 period when U-6 bottomed at 6.3%.
+If you look at the chart below carefully you will see that the current U-3 unemployment rate is 6.5% which is significantly above the U-3 rate from 2006-2008.
+The current U-3 rate is almost equal to the U-6 unemployment rate during the 1999 -2001 period when U-6 bottomed at 6.3%.

 You may also notice that when unemployment rises the gap between U-3 and U-6 also rises.
 For instance, in October 2000, unemployment was at the lowest levels on this chart with U-3 at 3.6% and U-6 was at 6.3%.
 For a difference of only 2.7%.
 But at the peak of unemployment in January 2010 U-3 was at 10.6% but U-6 shot all the way up to 18% for a difference of 7.4%.
 The following chart is a comparison of the Official Unemployment Rate U-3 to the broader U-6 Unemployment rate.
 We can see that U-6 is always higher than the often quoted U-3 “Unemployment Rate”.

 Click for larger Image